Skip to main content

 Business Continuity

 Information security continuity must be embedded in the organisation's business continuity management processes.
-This includes keeping security controls operational during disruptive events and that information availability requirements are met through appropriate resilience measures.
+This includes keeping security controls operational during disruptive events and ensuring information availability requirements are met through appropriate resilience measures.

-Our baseline assessment evaluates your current security position against the ISO 27001 control framework, identifying gaps and establishing the starting point for your ISMS implementation journey.
+Our baseline assessment evaluates your current security position against the ISO 27001 control framework, identifying gaps and establishing the starting point for your ISMS work.
 This gives you a clear, scored view of where you stand against each Annex A control.

 We map your ISO 27001 controls against other frameworks your organisation needs to address — including NZISM, the Privacy Act, and customer-specific requirements — eliminating duplication so a single set of controls satisfies multiple compliance obligations.